Getting Started With PPC

 Step 1: Choose Your Landing Page

 The landing page to choose will depend on your campaign strategy and your Carrot page structure.
-The Home page of most Carrot sites is the ideal spot to drive and convert traffic at a high rate.
-This is because Carrot is designed with a “mini-site” strategy where the Home page is built like a landing page, but every page in the navigation is specifically designed to also convert visitors to leads.
-Below is a cheat sheet of where to send your paid traffic.
+For most Carrot site, you have two primary options: the Homepage, or by creating one of our pre-built Landing Pages optimized for a distraction-free experience while maintaining a high conversion rate.
+Keep in mind, your Carrot site is designed with a “mini-site” strategy where the Homepage is also built like a landing page, specifically designed to also convert visitors to leads.
+Selecting from a pre-built Landing Page has the benefit of fewer distractions (i.e., navigation) and condensed content to boost conversion.
+Below is a cheat sheet of where we recommend you send your paid traffic.

-- Motivated House/Land Sellers – Send to your motivated house seller home page OR a location page for that specific location (duplicated from your home page)
+- Motivated House/Land Sellers – Send to your motivated house seller Homepage, a distraction-free pre-built Landing Page, OR a Location Page for that specific location (ideally duplicated from your homepage after it has been made unique)

-- Cash House/Land Buyers – Send to your cash house/land seller home page OR a location page for the specific location in your ads (duplicated from your home page)
+- Cash House/Land Buyers – Send to your cash house/land seller home page, create a distraction-free Landing Page, OR a Location Page for that specific location (ideally duplicated from your homepage after it has been made unique)

-- Rent-to-own/owner-finance tenant buyers – Send to your home page as stated above.
+- Rent-to-own/owner-finance tenant buyers – Send to your home page or Landing Page as stated above.

 - Retail House Buyers – Send to landing pages on your site (not the home page unless it’s modified to focus on one specific lead type w/ a form in the hero section).
 Buyer landing pages include Property Specific Landing pages, Niche List Landing Pages, etc.